 Lennar currently is developing the Fremont Warm Springs Innovation District near the South Fremont BART station and the Tesla manufacturing plant.
 The mixed-use community includes homes, technology offices, public spaces and a new elementary school.

 Lennar’s leadership is headquartered in the Bay Area.
-We hire local workers for all phases our communities and Lennar will open a Concord office in 2017.
+We hire local workers for all phases of our communities and Lennar opened a Concord office in 2017.